-If you choose to clear coat, I recommend using a sealant product that can give your paint a matte finish.
+If you choose to clear coat, I recommend using a Flitz Multi-purpose sealant product that can give your paint a matte finish.

-This not only will look good on your parts, such as the car hood, but also will give it UV protection.
+This will not only look good on your parts, such as the car hood, but it also will give it UV protection.

-Again, when applying the coat, start with small sections and work quickly as the clear coat will also absorb fast.
+Again, when applying the coat, start with small sections and work quickly, as the clear coat will absorb quickly.

 Finally, let the clear coat dry for about 24 hours before you remove all the masking tapes.

 When repainting carbon fiber, some special considerations need to be taken into account.

 Some of these are:

 - Detailed preparation, patience, and some practice are all necessary for this project.

 - Because of their fine structure, certain fiber parts can be quite sharp, and when you contact them unintentionally, they can cut into your skin.